ValleyBell/ExtractorsDecoders/README.md

 ## wolfteam\_dec

-Decompresses archives used in games developed by Wolf Team.
+This tool decompresses archives used in games developed by Wolf Team.

 The compression is standard LZSS with a non-standard initialization for the dictionary.